 The ideal hurricane kit is a bag stocked with emergency supplies that you can easily bring with you when a hurricane rampages.
 Now, these are the factors to consider when choosing the bag:

 - Your physical capacity

 - How many people are with you

 - Its features

 For better reference, each item is discussed in detail here.

 As for storing your kit, we suggest choosing an area in your home that can keep your items safe and undamaged.
 It needs to be accessible, too, and easy to remember.
-You need to have easy access to your kit, otherwise, you’ll be less likely to keep it updated.
+You need easy access to your kit; otherwise, you’ll be less likely to keep it updated.

-You should have a hurricane kit even if you do plan on riding the storm out.
+You should have a hurricane kit even if you do plan on riding the storm out at home.